Just a Minute: History

 The show's theme music is Frédéric Chopin's piano Waltz in D flat major, Op.
 64, No. 1, nicknamed the "Minute Waltz" (which, despite its name, lasts longer than 60 seconds; the nickname actually refers to "minute" as in "small" rather than the unit of time).
 The recording used for the theme is by David Haines.

-For a time, broadcast of the show was to continue even following a nuclear attack as part of the BBC's continuation programming.
-The show was later dropped from the schedule in the 1980s, along with all other light programming, in order to conserve power.
+Just a Minute was included in a planned BBC Wartime Emergency Service to be broadcast following a nuclear attack.
+The show was later dropped from the plans in the 1980s, along with all other light programming, in order to conserve power.

 In 2018, Nicholas Parsons was unable to attend the recording of two editions of the programme as he had the flu.
 This broke his uninterrupted run of fifty years as a performer on the programme.
 The episodes were recorded on 1 April 2018 with Gyles Brandreth standing in for Parsons and were broadcast on 4 and 11 June 2018.
 He was also not present for a recording session for two episodes in series 85; episodes 942 and 943 were broadcast on 9 and 26 August 2019.
 Brandreth again covered for Parsons.
 Just a Minute continued to be transmitted with Parsons as host until his last show on 23 September 2019.

 Repeats were then broadcast until Parsons' death on 28 January 2020, at the age of 96, and for a couple of weeks thereafter as a homage.

 Series 86 began transmission in February 2021, with a number of guest panellists from the show's history being asked back to host an episode each.

 Rules

 The panellists are invited, in rotation, to speak for one minute on a given subject (which they are normally not informed of in advance), without "hesitation, repetition or deviation".
 Over the years, the application of these rules has been inconsistent, and their interpretation is the focus of much of the comic interplay between those appearing, who often challenge the chairman's rulings.

-In the early years the rules were more complicated, as special rules were sometimes tried out in addition, on a one-off basis: a ban on the word "is" might apply in a round, for example.
-But the three basic rules have always applied.
+In the early years the rules were more complicated, as special rules were sometimes tried out in addition, on a one-off basis: a ban on the word "is" might apply in a round, for example, or "the".
+But the three basic rules have always applied: